 Stories the past tells about nature

 Paintings are windows through which we can explore the past.
-Canvases on which hundreds of artists portray a very different reality to the one in which we live today.
-Carefully observing artworks from centuries ago, we begin to understand how customs and society have changed, technology has evolved, and also how the natural environment has been transformed.
+Canvases on which hundreds of artists portray a very different reality from the one in which we live today.
+Carefully observing artworks from centuries ago, we begin to understand how customs and society have changed, how technology has evolved, and also how the natural environment has been transformed.

 Biodiversity decline is not something we can analyze in old paintings, however.
-We cannot forget that, although artists succeeded in capturing a part of reality, art responds to creative impulses and the esthetic desire of the person holding the brush.
+We cannot forget that, although artists succeeded in capturing a part of reality, art responds to creative impulses and the aesthetic desire of the person holding the brush.

 Could we say that Bosch’s Garden of Earthly Delights is a canvas representative of how the world was in the 16th C?
 In the painting, we see an impressive bestiary made up of dozens of animals of all kinds.
 But not all are real.
 Many are imagined by the artist and others are representations of mythological creatures.